-218 Current Passage lies to the north of Helmcken Island and Race Passage lies to the south.
+Current Passage lies to the north of Helmcken Island and Race Passage lies to the south.
 Chancellor Channel, to the east of these passages, leads north of West Thurlow Island.

-219 For information on Chancellor Channel see Chapter 3.
+For information on Chancellor Channel see Chapter 3.

-The new Johnstone Strait Traffic Separation Scheme, effective January 2, 2023, commences close west of Vansittart Point and extends to the west end of Hardwicke Island.
+The Johnstone Strait Traffic Separation Scheme commences close west of Vansittart Point and extends to the west end of Hardwicke Island.
 It is recommended for use by all vessels.
-A recommended track without fixed marks exists through Race Passage.
+Separation of traffic is achieved by using Helmcken Island and Ripple Shoal as natural obstacles to divide east from westbound traffic and by introducing separation zones to the east and west of the natural obstacles at the junctions of Race and Current Passages.
+No inshore traffic zones are provided.